 With him, she found the courage to break free.

 Jake Turner could have left the sole survivor of a Crow massacre to die at the hands of her captors.
 Instead, he bargained for her life.
 He can't explain what he feels when he looks at her, but knows it jeopardizes his secret mission.
-Now he's saddled with an unwanted female companion.
+Now he's saddled with unwanted baggage, or so he thinks!
 But Emma Lancing is full of surprises.
 As bold and quick-witted as she is beautiful, she soon rouses his admiration and ardor as, day-by-day, she turns from liability to the ideal partner.

 ~Romantic Times Book Reviews on TURNER’S WOMAN~

 The odor of coffee and chewing tobacco reached Jake Turner seconds before the jangle of metal bits in the mouths of nervous horses.
 He estimated there to be no more than ten greenhorns, but that made no sense.
 The big trading outfits never traveled with less than twenty men and he knew these riders were newcomers from the clatter of shod hooves on rock.
 Men who survived their first winter in these mountains knew that the ring of metal on stone was sure to draw unwanted attention, not to mention that a shoed horse left tracks impossible to miss.

 Sliding off his horse, he crept forward, rifle in hand.
 The clearing came into view.
 Before him sat eight mounted men surrounded and outnumbered by a war party of twenty Mountain Crow warriors.
 The Indians waved their bows as their triumphant cries pierced the air.
 Jake’s gaze swept the group and halted suddenly.
 He blinked, doubting his eyes.